An Aussie Road Trip Along Tasmania's Great Eastern Drive

 Perfect pastel composition: a residential property in Historic Hobart with pastel-coloured telegraph pole.

 Maria Island, almost exactly the same size as Jersey in the Channel Islands, is a forty minute ferry ride from Triabunna on the Tasmanian mainland.
-It's an idyllic place, an outdoor zoo of indigenous Australian species, and one which has a distinct whiff of the wilderness about it.
+It's an idyllic place, an outdoor zoo of indigenous Australian species, and one which has a distinct whiff of wilderness about it.
 There are no shops nor hotels - only a small Ranger station and a few tents inhabited by die-hard (and some might say stupid) campers hell-bent on going it alone on a near-deserted island.
 It is wild, tranquil and quite possibly the most beautiful place I have ever seen.
-Stepping onto Maria Island meant that we were on an island, itself part of an island state which itself is part of an island country: an island within an island part of an island if you see what I mean.
-Maria Island: island cubed.
+Stepping onto Maria Island meant that we were on an island, itself part of an island state which itself is part of an island country: an island within an island part of an island if you see what I mean: island cubed.
 It felt remote and desolate: perfect white beaches, swampy billabongs and rocky cliffs decorated with exquisite patterns.
 Maria is also a place where animals come first and people come last.
-I saw my first ever Wombat in the wild, in fact I saw two but there's no point in quibbling about numbers; just to see one made my week.
+I saw my first ever Wombat in the wild, in fact I saw two but there's no point in quibbling about numbers; just to see one made my month.
 Also in the wildlife mix were Cape Barren Geese, a Scarlet Robin and Tasmanian Nativehens.
-Indeed, the island is home to a disease free population of the Tasmanian Devil - one measure of many, to ensure the preservation of the species.
-Unsurprisingly, we didn't see any of these enigmatic, feisty creatures as they're nocturnal.
+Indeed, the island is home to a disease free population of the Tasmanian Devil - one measure of many being taken to ensure the preservation of the species.
+Unsurprisingly, we didn't see any of these enigmatic, feisty little creatures being, as they are, nocturnal.